Valuation using the market penetration model: Valuation overview

-The Market Penetration Model focuses on the synergy and opportunities for fast growth between the target company and the acquiring company.
+The market penetration model focuses on the synergy and opportunities for fast growth between the target company and the acquiring company.
 It prioritises ability to exploit future customer opportunities over previous financial performance.

 Many of the web 2.0 start up successes are valued using this method, due to the perceived value of customer attention over past profit.

-Advantages/disadvantages
+Advantages/ and disadvantages

 Advantages

-MPM has some advantages over other valuation methods:
+The MPM has some advantages over other valuation methods: